 West Virginia Rental Agreement

-A West Virginia rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-West Virginia landlord-tenant law governs and regulates these agreements.
+A West Virginia rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
+Delaware landlord-tenant law governs and regulates these agreements.

 West Virginia Rental Agreement Types